I know it’s called “liquid gold,” but did you know you could actually sell breast milk for cash?

 When this happens, those who wanted to stick to their breastfeeding plan can choose the next best thing: to buy another mom’s breast milk so her baby continues to receive the benefits of breastfeeding.

-Are you still pregnant and looking for ways to earn extra cash while waiting for your bundle of joy?
+Are you looking for ways to earn income as a stay-at-home mom?
+Or are you expecting and looking for ways to earn extra cash while waiting for your bundle of joy?
+Here are some articles to help you get started: